lukasbeuster/throwing_shade/README.md

 # Throwing Shade: Urban Shade Simulation Pipeline

 **Throwing Shade** is an ongoing project for simulating and analyzing spatiotemporal urban shade from buildings and trees.
-It uses Solar API data, tree segmentation models, and DSM raster inputs to compute shade at the pedestrian level.
+It uses Solar API data, tree segmentation models, and DSM raster inputs to compute shade.
+The pipeline is an extension fo this project to automate the process of enhancing any geolocated dataset with shade data based timestamp and location

 ⚠️ **Contains ongoing work — _please keep forks private_**, thanks!